Thursday, April 12. 2012

 Given my image good enough that it attracted your friends to re-share it on Facebook I have a much bigger problem.
-Simply asking you to remove the image from your timeline is no longer enough - I have to ask everyone (your friends, their friends, and so on) that shared the image on Facebook.
+Simply asking you to remove the image from your timeline is no longer enough - I have to ask everyone (your friends, their friends, and so on) that shared the image on Facebook or file DMCA notices.
 In case I miss a single post or one user refuses to delete the image, Facebook still has my image.
 And I am unable to simply ask Facebook to put my image down.
 In order to do that I would need a court order, read: I am forced to sue you, although I do not want to, in order to defend my copyright, just because you've published my image file with nothing bad in mind.

 Want an analogy from the analog world?

 Your neighbor pledged his bank that your house you are living in (and in fact owned by you) is his house and grants all of his asserted ownership rights to the bank.
 The bank starts to rent the rooms of your house to others and makes big money with it.
 So do other neighbors and some neighbors even grant the ownership permissions to more than one bank.